tsaulic/DarkNova/README.md

 This version is written in Python for backend, utilising Flask for serving the content.
 We're aiming for the content to be as modern as possible, but also simple.
 Pure CSS/HTML with minimal JavaScript for client.

-TODO (way too much, but still, here's a list in a rough order of priority):
+**TODO** (way too much, but still, here's a list in a rough order of priority):

- * sector warp links
  * ship modules/credits
  * manual trading in ports
+ * real-space movement which is dependent on engine level and universe size
- * trade routes; warp/realspace trading using the routes
+ * trade routes; warp/real-space trading using the routes
  * planet bases
  * handle planets resources in update scheduler
  * ship to ship combat